Paeonia lactiflora - White Peony Root 101

 Paeonia is an adaptogenic herb.
 Adaptogens help the body combat the effects of stress and enable the body to function normally during traumatic periods.
 It may help maintain the balance of the nerves when you’re under stress.

-Does it provide immune system support?
+Does White Peony Root extract provide immune system support?

 Paeonia has a long tradition as a support to the immune system.
 This traditional use has been the subject of recent scientific research concerning its ability to promote a healthy immune response and modulate the immune system.